-The UPS shall be designed to operate continuously at the rated capacity as an online/double conversion, automatic reverse transfer system in the following modes:
+The UPS shall be designed to operate continuously at its rated capacity as an online/double conversion, automatic reverse transfer system in the following modes:

 A. Normal - The inverter continuously supplies AC power to the critical load by converting the utility AC power source to a regulated DC power source.
-The DC power serves as the inverter input and as the battery system's float charge.
+The DC power serves as the inverter input and as the battery system charger.

 - B. Emergency In the event of a utility AC power failure, the inverter shall derive its input from the system battery, therefore providing uninterrupted power to the critical load.
-This transition shall be accomplished without any switching or coupling, and with no interruption of power to the critical load from either a failure or restoration of the utility AC power. - C. Recharge Subsequent to the restoration of utility AC power, the converter shall automatically reactivate and provide DC power to the inverter while simultaneously recharging the system battery.
+This transition shall be accomplished without any switching or coupling, and with no interruption of power to the critical load from either a failure or restoration of the utility AC power. - C. Recharge Subsequent to the restoration of utility AC power, the converter shall automatically reactivate and provide DC power to the inverter, while simultaneously recharging the system battery.
 This occurs automatically and without interruption to the critical load. - D. Bypass In the event that the UPS must be taken offline due to an overload condition or UPS failure, the critical load shall be transferred to the bypass source via the static switch without interruption of AC power to the critical load.
 A paralleling, wrap-around contactor shall be used to maintain the bypass source.
 The static switch shall only be utilized for automatic emergency transfers.
-A retransfer from bypass to inverter shall be performed automatically in overload conditions.
+A retransfer from the bypass to the inverter shall be performed automatically in overload conditions.
 A retransfer shall be inhibited if satisfactory synchronization of the inverter and bypass is not accomplished.
-The use of the static switch shall not be required during the manual or automatic retransfer process, therefore increasing reliability. - E. ENVIRO Mode (Optional)- The UPS shall be supplied using double conversion technology with an option that allows the user to transfer to a high efficiency (ENVIRO) operating mode.
-In the ENVIRO mode, the UPS shall supply power to the critical load through the UPS internal bypass.
-The bypass shall have an integral ENVIRO Static Transfer Switch (ESTS) that provides a smooth transition to inverter operation during emergency mode operation.
+The use of the static switch shall not be required during the manual or automatic retransfer process, therefore increasing reliability.